Skilled trades jobs

 Apprenticeship & Training Programs

-1. Joint Apprenticeship Corporate Committee Program (JACC).
-Registered in 1947, this is one of Arizona’s oldest apprenticeship programs.
-The committee operates as a partnership between SRP and the IBEW Local 266 and oversees apprenticeships for 12 trades.
+Registered in 1947, the JACC program is one of Arizona’s oldest apprenticeship programs.
+It operates as a partnership between SRP and IBEW Local 266 and oversees apprenticeships across 11 trades.
+Only current SRP employees are eligible for JACC apprenticeship openings.

 • Cable Splicer

-• Industrial Coater
+• Industrial Coatings Specialist

 • Machinist